Magic Season: Winter Fly Fishing in Gunnison, Colorado

 The Upper Gunnison Valley is a well-known Colorado summer trout fishing destination for its amazing angling opportunities such as float fishing the Gunnison River, or walk-wade fishing backcountry streams and lakes.
 Winter in Gunnison Country is generally not often thought of as fishing season, since most anglers trade in their waders and rods for skis and snowboards.
 But for some intrepid anglers, this magic season affords us peaceful waters, pristine riparian beauty, and the chance at amazing trout.
-The pandemic has caused people to seek out socially distant winter activities, and fly fishing in Gunnison checks all the boxes.
-Keep reading to learn tips and tricks to make Colorado winter fly fishing a fun and rewarding part of your winter 2020 or 2021 trip to Crested Butte and Gunnison.
+Keep reading to learn tips and tricks to make Colorado winter fly fishing a fun and rewarding part of your Colorado winter trip to Crested Butte and Gunnison.

 Words and photos by Patrick Blackdale

 A typical day of winter fly-fishing begins with a late start, allowing time for the air and water temperatures to rise, and for trout to become metabolically active.
 The lazy departure schedule is pleasant, allowing for a hot breakfast with the family and time to rig rods in the warm comfort of home before braving the elements.
 Gearing up for a day of winter angling involves multiple synthetic or wool layers underneath waders and an insulated winter jacket, as well as hand warmers, latex gloves, fleece hat, neck gaiter and a chamois to quickly dry hands after handling trout.
 Extra snacks in wader pockets are also advised, as frequent snacking keeps your body warm throughout the day.
 As always when fly fishing, be sure to have a pair of polarized sunglasses both for eye protection and to spot trout in sunny or flat light conditions.